drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/09.promotions/01.create-an-offer-type/docs.md

 To see the configuration form build/validate/submit methods, you can view the [full source code](https://gist.github.com/lisastreeter/d7bfeff9ef948c4cd3e7a1daad1c9b63).
 Here's what our configuration form looks like on the Promotion edit page:
 ![Promotion offer advanced example](Promotion_example_advanced.png)

-It is very similar to the code provided in `FixedAmountOffBase`.
+The code in our configuration methods is very similar to the code provided in `FixedAmountOffBase`.
 We just needed to handle the quantity value in addition to the amount.
-Similarly, our `apply()` method closely resembles the `apply()` method in our Simple Example above and the `OrderItemFixedAmountOff` offer type.
+Similarly, our `apply()` method closely resembles the `apply()` method of our Simple Example above and the `OrderItemFixedAmountOff` offer type.
 After some error checking, we calculate the adjustment amount like this:
 ```
     // Calculate per-item reduction amount.
     $adjustment_amount = $unit_price->subtract($target_amount);